aghosn/aghosn.github.io/_projects/ongoing.md

 My personal belief is that confidential computing should become the norm and thus be supported in a similar fashion on all platforms, all devices, and be orthogonal to existing system abstractions (process & VMs).
 The right solution should support enclaves, confidential VMs, but also any combination and nesting of both.

-<a href='https://youtu.be/pXv3IU9DJAM?t=1153'>This</a> is the first short talk I gave in that direction at the very early stages of our project called Tyche.
+<a href='https://youtu.be/pXv3IU9DJAM?t=1153'>This</a> is the first short talk I gave, at AMLD EPFL, in that direction at the very early stages of our project called Tyche.

 Since then, we have made progress toward a full implementation and published our early prototype at HotOS 23.